techidaily/site-android-pokemon-go/source/_posts/in-2024-ultimate-guide-to-catch-the-regional-located-pokemon-for-infinix-hot-30i-drfone-by-drfone-virtual-android.md

 The primary method of acquiring information that most players rely on is keeping in touch with the Pokemon GO community.
 Players can follow Pokemon GO creators, watch YouTube news channels covering new releases, and join countless forums and social media pages dedicated to the game.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Using Official Pokemon Go Announcements

 Official announcements are another way to learn more about Pokemon GO’s regional exclusives.
 Keeping track of these will help you track regional spawn points and special events.
 Enabling notifications from the game on your mobile device can also be particularly helpful in keeping track of announcements.